Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - The picture-in-picture area of the magnifier was hiding drawings.
     Fixed - Lines with arrows did not take the arrow length into account for measurement.
     Fixed - Undo/redo was broken in various places.
-    Fixed - Saving the scene with the comment dialog open was not saving the comments.
+    Fixed - Saving the scene with the comment dialog open could miss saving the latest changes to the comments.
     Fixed - The position of the main splitters of the user interface were not saved and restored correctly.
     Fixed - Key images timecode displayed on the thumbnail could be incorrect.
     Fixed - The folder browser dialog was causing UI issues when using high DPI scaling.